Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Einstein-Cartan Theory

 The equations of motion \eqref{sec:theory:EC-fulll-EOM} can be combined into a single equation by inserting \eqref{sec:theory:EC-full-EOM-eq2} into \eqref{sec:theory:EC-full-EOM-eq1}:

 Here $\tensor{\mathring{G}}{_\mu_\nu} = \tensor{\mathring{R}}{_\mu_\nu} - \frac{1}{2} \mathring{R} \, \tensor{g}{_\mu_\nu}$ is the \textbf{Einstein tensor} associated to the Levi--Civita connection defined by $\tensor{g}{_\mu_\nu}$.
 We have collected all terms related to the source on the right-hand-side.
 In this form (\eqref{sec:theory:full-einstein-cartan-equation}), torsion can be interpreted as a correction to the energy-momentum tensor.
 Note that – due to the minimal coupling assumption – all terms containing contributions due to torsion are proportional to $\kappa^2 = 64\pi^2 G^2/c^8$.
 As a result one should expect torsion effects to be small compared to curvature effects.
-We will later explore in which situations one can expect significant contributions due to torsion.
+We will later explore in which situations one can expect significant contributions due to torsion. \\ \LM{We also note a third approach to EC theory.
+In \cite{Kibble:1961ba} it is shown that torsion can be "integrated out" and that EC theory can be recast into an equivalent metric theory without torsion but with an additional fermion-four interaction term.
+This term is suppressed by the coupling constant $\kappa$.
+When computing the variation of Eq.
+(7.1) in \cite{Kibble:1961ba}, one obtains the $\kappa^2$-term in our \eqref{sec:theory:full-einstein-cartan-equation}.
+This underlines the equivalence of these different approaches of EC theory.}